mneustadts/Citibike-Analysis/README.md

 * Where are the most used Citi Bike stations in New York City?
 (Least used?)

-Here [link] I created a Tableau story in order to neatly visualize the analysis as well as put all of the questions next to the data visualiztions that answer them.
+[Here](https://public.tableau.com/profile/michael.neustadter#!/vizhome/CitiBikeChallenge_16047901573030/Story1) I created a Tableau story in order to neatly visualize the analysis as well as put all of the questions next to the data visualiztions that answer them.